Sam-Malta/Gun-Control-Sentiment-Analysis/README.md

 ## Key Features

 - **Data Collection/Processing:** This project utilizes a data-scraper to gain access to social media post and comment data (specifically, Facebook data is collected in this project).
-This data is not included in this repository.
 The data is then preprocessed and cleaned to prepare it for sentiment analysis.
 - **Sentiment Analysis:** This project integrates NLP techniques to categorize social media content into distinct sentiment classes: Pro-Gun Control, Anti-Gun Control, or Irrelevant.
 - **Data Visualization:** This project uses matplotlib to create visualizations that depict the distribution of sentiments.